kernelorg-mirror/linux_kernel_git_zab_rpdfs-progs/docs/development.md

 library in that it doesn't need to remain API compatible with external builds over time.

-There's two kinds of shared code.
-There's code that can run in either userspace or the kernel (block.c) and shared code that only runs in userspace (options.c).
-It'd probably be worth making this distinction more apparent.

 **shared/lk/**

 This is for userspace implementations of kernel interfaces.
-This both lets us use reasonably stand-alone kernel interfaces (list.h) in userspace as well as share rpdfs code with the kernel module by providing implementations of more complicated runtime services (RCU hash tables, work queues).
+This lets us use reasonably stand-alone kernel interfaces (list.h) in userspace by providing implementations of more complicated runtime services (RCU hash tables, work queues).

 **shared/format-{block,msg,trace}.h**